 - You can formulate effective action plans that will help you deal with obstacles when they appear.
 In this way, you can keep the momentum going.

-Researchers showed that this one-two double punch is effective in helping people pursuing goals such as the following: eating healthy and exercising more (health domain); improving study behaviors, school attendance and academic grades (academic domain); being less insecure and cooperating more (interpersonal domain).
-Furthermore, this contrasting strategy comes with an added benefit, which is the following: if you are not expecting success, i.e. if your fantasy is way out there or if you are not 100% convinced, engaging in mental contrasting will have you drop your unrealistic goal!
+Researchers showed that this one-two double punch is effective in helping people pursue goals such as the following: eating healthy and exercising more (health domain), improving study behaviors, school attendance, and academic grades (academic domain), being less insecure, and cooperating more (interpersonal domain).
+Furthermore, this contrasting strategy comes with an added benefit, which is the following: if you are not expecting success, i.e., if your fantasy is way out there or if you are not 100% convinced, engaging in mental contrasting will have you drop your unrealistic goal!

 - Write down a goal you want to achieve (e.g., I want to be more productive at work);